 CRIT gives your prompt the structure and clarity needed for high quality outputs.

-C – Context Explain the background so AI understands the situation.
+C – Context: Explain the background so AI understands the situation.

-R – Role Assign a role so AI responds with the right perspective and expertise.
+R – Role: Assign a role so AI responds with the right perspective and expertise.

-I – Interview Ask the AI to interview you first, one question at a time, to gather what it needs.
+I – Interview: Ask the AI to interview you first, one question at a time, to gather what it needs.

-T – Task Be clear on what you want the AI to do.
+T – Task: Be clear on what you want the AI to do.

 When you follow these four steps, AI moves from guessing to performing.

-Context: I run a digital marketing agency in Australia and we’re launching a new training program for marketing managers
+Context: I run a digital marketing agency in Australia and we’re launching a new training program for marketing managers.

-Interview: Ask me up to 5 questions to gather what you need before you write
+Interview: Ask me up to 5 questions to gather what you need before you write.

-Task: Write a promotional email once you have the answers
+Task: Write a promotional email once you have the answers.

 See how the second version sets the AI up to succeed?
+It only takes a few extra seconds, and the output is worth it.

 Here are practical prompts ready for you to use.
 They work across most AI tools, including ChatGPT.